Scientific Name

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
-Therefore, they may go dormant in summer and require no water, except in arid conditions.
+Therefore, they may go dormant in summer and require no water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeonium needs some moisture.
 If you are growing them in containers, repot them every 2 to 3 years with fresh potting soil.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
-Do not feed while dormant.
+Do not feed while the plant is dormant.

 Learn more at How to Grow and Care for Aeonium.